 The FHLBC’s new Community First® Capacity-Building Grant Program fills a gap in funding for nonprofit lenders, providing them with operational support that can otherwise be hard to find, giving them the opportunity to expand their capacity, and increasing their impact on community development and affordable housing in Illinois and Wisconsin.
 Through our member institutions, we offer grants of $10,000 to $100,000 to help qualifying nonprofit community development loans funds and community development financial institutions (CDFIs) build their financial, operational, and human capital.

 Applications are no longer being accepted for the 2017 program year.
 Award recipients will be announced in August.

-To be considered for a Community First Capacity-Building Grant, an organization must apply through a local FHLBC member financial institution (a list of members is available here) and the program application is here.
+To be considered for a Community First Capacity-Building Grant, an organization must apply through a local FHLBC member financial institution (a list of members is available here).
 For applicants, this is an opportunity to create or build on partnerships with member financial institutions in their area.
 For members, it’s a chance to increase their support of nonprofit lending institutions working in their communities.

 Nonprofit lending institutions may apply for Community First Capacity-Building Grants to expand their operational capacity, to develop new products for their borrowers, or to pay for certain operational expenses.
 Examples of eligible uses include: